 John was born in Liverpool, England, to American ex-pats who later settled in the Boston area.

 John toured early on as a bass player with the fusion outfit Zamcheck, which featured Mark Zamcheck (Downbeat Magazine’s “Up and coming jazz pianist of the year”) on keyboards and Michael Levine (Film composer and “Kit Kat” jingle writer) on violin.
-Zamcheck toured with Gary Burton and Pat Metheny and performed at the Newport Jazz Festival in 1974.
+Zamcheck toured with Gary Burton (whose band featured a young Pat Metheny) and performed at the Newport Jazz Festival in 1974.

 John later embarked on a business career which included work as a founding principal with eMusic where he conceived the industry’s first-ever digital rights licensing strategy (WSJ) that was rolled out to labels and artists including Rykodisk, Phish, Elvis Costello and many others.
 John was also a founding principal of TuneCore, a digital music delivery service for independent artists, now the largest distributor of online music in the world.
-John also developed the market entry strategy for Audiam, a new digital music publishing company.
+John also developed the market entry strategy for Audiam, a new digital music publishing company, as a founding principal.
 John currently works as a full time performing and recording artist with the van Gogh Brothers and Voices of van Gogh featuring Scarlet Rivera (Bob Dylan) and Rock and Roll Hall of Fame member John Durrill, and as a principal with his music publishing and media advisory company, American Music Partners.

 John created and hosted the highly successful Americana Showcase at the original House of Blues in Cambridge, Massachusetts, which ran for 8 years.
 John also worked extensively with legendary promoter Billy Block hosting Western Beat Entertainment showcases Boston.